Supermodels Who Reinvented Themselves on Their Own Terms

 Carolyn Murphy: The Art of the One Right Relationship

-Then in 2001 she signed with Estée Lauder.
+Then, in 2001, she signed with Estée Lauder.
 What followed was not a pivot so much as a settling — the discovery of the one relationship that aligned with everything she actually valued.
 Twenty-plus years as the face of the brand.
 The longest cosmetics contract in industry history.
 Campaigns for Advanced Night Repair, Beautiful, Pleasures, Double Wear — the backbone products of a beauty institution that has sold aspiration to American women for seven decades.
 She would describe the Estée Lauder family in terms that no one uses about a corporate relationship: gratitude, loyalty, love.

 Karen Elson: The Model Who Hid Songs in a Cupboard